aferrandi/dbtarzan/sourceforge/README.md

 DBTarzan changelog
 =================

+- Release 1.30

+Now the columns have 4 types: int, float, string and binary.

+The veritcal row view has been updated.
+Text and binary columns can be expanded, opened in a dialog,  download their content to a text or binary file.

+The menu on top of the table tab has become a button panel, a button for each menu choices.
+A refresh button has been added, which refreshes the content of the tab (actually it opens a new one and closes the old one).

+Added the possibility to choose direction (ascending or descending) in the order by menu.

 - Release 1.29

 Replaced the (not more maintained) JSON Spray library with the Scala 3 compatible Grapple library.